patildipak2024/Shop-Ease-E-Commerce/README.md

 ## 📊 Key Insights

+- Sales is increased by 0.44% during January month.-2024
+- Profit is increased by 0.46% during January month.-2024
+- Sales is increased by 0.47% during March to April Month-2025
-- defects task is increased by 27.78% during September month.
+- Profit is increased by 0.47% during January and April Month-2025
+- Books Product is generated the Highest Profit.
+- Fashion Category is generated the Highest Profit.
+- Shoes Product is generated the Highest Sales.
-- Departement is generated the highest Defects.
+- Fashion Category is generated the Highest Sales.
-- Office location Austalia had the highest Quality Score.
-- Repeat Manager contributed more than 40% of total Quality Score.
+- Phone Product is Profit margin 13.33%.

 ---